LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

    the sinusoidal noise.
-Even in frames where the phase difference of the pickup noise from row to row is such that large-scale wavy patterns are not visible in the base science image (#1), this scrubbed frame should be less noisy since a :math:`\sim 5` DN sinusoid has been removed from each line.
+Even in frames where the phase difference of the pickup noise from row to row is such that large-scale wavy patterns are not visible in the base science image (#1), this scrubbed frame should be less noisy since a :math:`\sim 4` DN sinusoid has been removed from each line.

-Panels #1, #2, and #6 are shown with common scale limits based on the processed science image, and panels #3 - #5 are shown with common scale limits based on the residual image.
+Panels #1, #2, and #6 are shown in a purple-red-yellow color map with common scale limits based on the processed science image (range -15 e- to +51 e-), and panels #3 - #5 are shown in a blue-green-yellow color map with common scale limits based on the pattern image (range -6.1 e- to +6.1 e-) to illustrate the completeness of the EMI signal removal.

+.. rubric:: Footnotes

-..
-[2] Within the PypeIt ``QA/`` directory, that pipeline places its QA plots
+.. [#f1] Within the PypeIt ``QA/`` directory, that pipeline places its QA plots
        into a ``PNG/`` subdirectory (because the plots are PNG format).
-To keep QA files from this tool separate (yet also in an easy-to-find location), QA plots generated here are in the ``PDF\`` subdirectory (because, you guessed it, they are in PDF format).
+To keep QA files from this tool separate (yet also in an easy-to-find location), QA plots generated here are in the ``PDF/`` subdirectory (because, wait for it, they are in PDF format).

 --------